HaxeFoundation/HaxeManual/content/03-type-system.md

 <!--label:type-system-unification-->
 ### Unification

 Unification is the heart of the type system and contributes immensely to the robustness of Haxe programs.
-It describes the process of checking  a type is compatible with another type.
+It describes the process of checking if a type is compatible with another type.

 > ##### Define: Unification
 >